htrc/torchlite-frontend/README.md

 # Torchlite-Frontend
 *Next.js based dashboard that integrates the data visualization widgets*

+## Development Notes

+- **Mantis MUI Template**: This project utilizes the Mantis MUI template (v2.0.0).
+You can find more information about the template in its [Documentation](https://codedthemes.gitbook.io/mantis/v/v2.0.0-1/).

+- **API Documentation**: Explore the API documentation in the [api.md](./API.md) file for details on available endpoints and functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.